 Preventing Another World War

-Our panel will analyse the role of these existing international institutions and instruments in resolving and preventing modern conflicts, offering a new set of recommendations for improvement, reform or reconceptualization that could effectively adapt them to new and emerging threats in order to prevent another global conflict.
+Our panel analyses the role of these existing international institutions and instruments in resolving and preventing modern conflicts, offering a new set of recommendations for improvement, reform or reconceptualization that could effectively adapt them to new and emerging threats in order to prevent another global conflict.

-The event is in association with Meridian International Center and there will be a reception after the event.
+The event is in association with Meridian International Center.